 Try using the single rider line at Test Track, Rock ‘n’ Roller Coaster, and Expedition Everest.
 If you don’t mind riding alone or being split up from your party, your wait time will be dramatically reduced.

 We just recently went to Disney World in the first week of February.
 Towards the end of the week, Magic Kingdom was getting pretty crowded and, needless to say, so were the lunch spots.
 Since we had park hoppers, we took the monorail to Epcot and ate in the World Showcase without hardly any crowd at all.
-We even had enough time to ride Maelstrom.
+We even had enough time to go on a couple of rides.
 Thanks to Rick for this tip!

 If you work for Hewlett Packard, be sure and bring your ID card to get an up close and personal view of the Mission: Space ride.
 Go to the door marked HP Invent show your id and get escorted behind the scenes and receive a Fastpass for you and your family.
 The hours are M-F 9-5, so don't miss out.
 Thanks to Tim4Kim for this tip!